Ending student homelessness in the Center School District

 The success of the model is astounding.
 Over 95% of the families placed in permanent housing are still housed 18 months after placement, a truly amazing statistic if you look at various programs for the homeless nationwide.

 Impact Center Schools is working closely with the leaders of the Avenue of Life program to replicate the model in the Center community.
 A community non-profit organization called Serve the World Charities is serving as the backbone agency (same role played by Avenue of Life in KCK).
 Serve the World, in conjunction with several other community organizations including Colonial Presbyterian Church, Caring for Kids, Holmeswood Baptist Church and the Center School District have organized the Impact Center program.
 A variety of partner agencies have been recruited and have agreed to participate.
 The program is working on a small scale with a group of families, and is already starting to show success.
 Thanks to the support of our alumni and community last fall, we were able to hire a full-time manager in January.
 We are seeing the results as several families will be moving into new housing in the next month.

 Click here if you want to read an Assessment Study of the program that was completed in 2018 by the L.P.
 Cookingham Institute of Urban Affairs at UMKC.

 How your donation will make a difference

-You can be part of that helping hand by making your donation today.
+You can be part of building our community by making your donation today.

 1221 W 103rd St